johnayoung/go-code-2-prompt/README.md

 - **Flexible Output**: Supports writing to a file or standard output.
 - **Token Counting**: Counts the number of tokens in the generated prompt using various tokenization schemes (cl100k_base, p50k_base, r50k_base) and displays the count in the terminal.
 - **Execution Time**: Displays the total execution time of the program in the terminal.
+- **Automatic .git Exclusion**: The tool automatically excludes the .git folder and its contents from the generated prompt and source tree.

+## Behavior

+- The tool automatically excludes the .git folder and its contents from both the file traversal and the source tree generation.
+This helps to reduce the output size and remove unnecessary information from the generated prompt.
+- If you need to include git-related information, use the `-git-diff` and `-git-log` flags.
+These will include relevant git information without including the entire .git folder contents.

 ## Installation